dqops/dqo/docs/reference/yaml/TableYaml.md

 ___

-## TableYaml
+## TimestampColumnsSpec
-Table and column definition file that defines a list of tables and columns that are covered by data quality checks.
+Configuration of timestamp related columns on a table level.
+ Timestamp columns are used for timeliness data quality checks and for date/time partitioned checks.